-I am working with Asbjørn Vøllestad on the connectivity of fish populations in Norwegian river systems, in a collaborative project with Jon Museth from the Norwegian Institute for Nature Research (NINA).
-We use telemetry and population genetic analyses on Brown trout and European grayling population to determine how damming for hydropower influences natural fish populations.
+From 2013 until 2016 I worked at CEES with Asbjørn Vøllestad on the connectivity of fish populations in Norwegian river systems, in a collaborative project with Jon Museth from the Norwegian Institute for Nature Research (NINA).
+We used telemetry and population genetic analyses on Brown trout and European grayling population to determine how damming for hydropower influences natural fish populations.

-As a movement ecologist I am interested in dispersal and migration of both plants and animals.
+Currently I work as a movement ecologist in the Netherlands.
+I am interested in dispersal and migration of both plants and animals.
 Freshwater ponds, lakes and rivers are particularly interesting study systems in which to investigate dispersal, as movement of aquatic species is often linear (river systems) or restricted by land (ponds and lakes).
 I study how organisms spread through such challenging landscapes, how they can colonize or invade new areas, and how this affects (meta-)populations.
 My research focuses on how movement, and notably restriction of movement, affects individual life history strategies, population structures, and whole communities; on both ecological and evolutionary time scales.